-Following the passing of Mr. Hung-ching YUNG on 3 March 2022, the number of Directors is reduced to thirteen, comprising seven Non-executive Directors, one Executive Director and five INEDs whose biographical details are individually set out in the "Biographical Details of Directors and Management" section of this Annual Report.
+The Board currently comprises thirteen Directors, including seven Non-executive Directors, one Executive Director and five INEDs whose biographical details are individually set out in the "Biographical Details of Directors and Management" section of this Annual Report.

 The Bank has received from each of the INEDs an annual confirmation of his independence which has also been assessed in accordance with the guidelines set out in Rule 3.13 of the Listing Rules as well as the factors outlined in HKMA's circular on "Empowerment of Independent Non-Executive Directors (INEDs) in the Banking Industry in Hong Kong" issued on 14 December 2016.
 The Board considers that all INEDs continue to be independent of the Management and free of any relationship that could materially interfere with the exercise of their independent judgement.